xiao-liu/zeta-go/README.md

   The code that calculates the prediction of a neural network for a given input, applying a random Dihedral transformation if necessary.

+* `resign.py`

+  The code that calculates the threshold for resignation based on recent self-play history.

 * `train.py`